 This junction is the successor to the original junction between the main line of the Monkland and Kirktintilloch Railway and the Kipps branch, and the line to Glasgow.

-With the expansion of the Gartsherrie Iron Works the line north was realigned further east, the two alignments existing together for some time.
+With the expansion of the Gartsherrie Iron Works the line north was realigned further east, the Hornock Deviation, the two alignments existing together for some time.
 Gunnie Yard [1st] developed to the north, associated with the iron works.

 With the opening of the route west to High Street, the Glasgow and Coatbridge Branch (North British Railway), there was further realignment and Sunnyside Junction took form.

 The former main line south is now single and the route north, latterly only serving Gunnie Yard [2nd] and the cement works, has closed.

 To the south of the west to south curve was a yard, altered over the years as the layout of lines changed (initially one of its uses was the approach to the coal drops on Howes Basin).
 This bordered and served the Summerlee Iron Works, now the Summerlee Museum of Scottish Industrial Life.

-The line to the south was singled with the strengthening of the bridge by Coatbridge Fountain, this to allow heavier trains to Gunnie Cement.
+The line to the south was singled in 1973 with the strengthening of the bridge by Coatbridge Fountain, this to allow heavier trains to Gunnie Cement.

 The line north of Gunnie Yard is now out of use.

 Coatbridge Central [NB]